Guide to the Kansas Preservation Act

 Answer: For reviews pertaining to listed properties the SHPO applies the Secretary of the Interior's Standards for the Treatment of Historic Properties.

 Question: What decisions can the SHPO make on a proposed project?

-Answer: The SHPO will determine that the proposed project either will or will not "encroach upon, damage, or destroy..." the historic property or its environs.
-Unofficially, prior to the SHPO's rendering of an adverse effect determination, HPO staff will try to work with the applicant to make adjustments in the project that will avoid adverse effects to historic properties and alter the project so that it will not encroach upon the property.
-If changes cannot be made, the SHPO may then formally send a letter to the applicant with a determination that the project will "encroach upon, damage, or destroy..." the historic property.
+Answer: The SHPO will determine that the proposed project either will or will not "damage or destroy" the historic property.
+Unofficially, prior to the SHPO's rendering of an adverse effect determination, HPO staff will try to work with the applicant to make adjustments in the project that will avoid adverse effects to historic properties and alter the project so that it will not "damage or destroy" the property.
+If changes cannot be made, the SHPO may then formally send a letter to the applicant with a determination that the project will "damage or destroy" the historic property.

-Question: What is the result of the SHPO's determination of "encroach upon, damage, or destroy?"
+Question: What is the result of the SHPO's determination of "damage or destroy?"